ws-cd/ws-cd.github.io/docs/tutorial/faq.md

 ![faq-02.png](/assets/images/tutorial/faq/faq-02.png)

 ## Fill in question/answer information
-Please fill multiple examples for the same question, which is required for RASA Training.
-Please make sure:

 - Each question can only be listed once,
-- Each question shall have multiple examples: They are the same question, but asked differently.
+- Each question could have multiple examples: They are the same question, but asked differently.

 ![faq-03.png](/assets/images/tutorial/faq/faq-03.png)